codenozzle/slatr/source/index.html.md

 search: true
 ---

+# SciQuest APIs

+SciQuest provides application program interfaces (APIs) that enable you to use simple HTTP requests to create, update, and retrieve information about resource objects, such as suppliers.
+The APIs provide a standard integration to SciQuest without the need for separate integrations for each application.

+# Prerequisites
+In order to access the RESTful API page, the following conditions must be met:

+ * Your organization must be active.
+ * Your organization must have the REST Services license turned on.
+ * You must have the "Manage REST Services" permission.

+    In UIT, the permission enables you to access the Shared Secret and Developer Console tabs on the RESTful API page.

+    In Production, the permission enables you to access only the Shared Secret tab.
+The Developer Console is not available in Production.

 # Audience

-These application program interface (API) guidelines are written for the knowledgeable application programmer who understands the basic architecture of the SciQuest software products and Java servlets.
+These API guidelines are written for the knowledgeable application programmer who understands the basic architecture of the SciQuest software products and Java servlets.
 The user should be fluent in the Java programming language and have prior practical experience working with SciQuest applications.
 These guidelines are not intended to direct the user in how to program in the Java language and limits itself to describing how related SciQuest software servlets are used.

 # Document Conventions
 These API guidelines use basic conventions to represent text and table information.